Legal Hair Alcohol Test

 Hair alcohol testing must be interpreted with caution.
 This is especially true for clients who use chemical treatments.

-Recent studies have shown that around 30% of hair alcohol results end up with discordant results (negative EtG and positive FAEE) this was attributed to hair products (shampoos, waxes and hair sprays) that contained ethyl alcohol and resulting in a false positive FAEE result.
-At DNA Legal we take this matter with extreme care when interpreting results.
+Recent studies have shown that around 30% of hair strand alcohol testing produces contradictory results (negative EtG and positive FAEEs) attributable to alcohol-containing hair products causing false positives.
+At DNA Legal, we assess all underlying factors when interpreting these results.

 Alcohol Test Detection Periods

 Hair strand alcohol testing can assess consumption over a period of 6 months – as opposed to the one month maximum assessed by alcohol blood tests, or the approximate 4-day detection window provided by urine.